 - Is it Safe to Mix Cocaine and Alcohol?

 - What Does Crack Cocaine Smell Like?

 Powder Cocaine Smell

 What does pure cocaine smell like?
 Powder cocaine emits an almost sweet, flower-like scent.
-However, you may also pick up on scents of additiveswhat does pure cocaine smell like which may give it a chemical-like or metalic odor.
+However, you may also pick up on scents of additives what does pure cocaine smell like which may give it a chemical-like or metallic odor.
 Common additives to cocaine include baking soda, corn starch, flour, talcum powder, and acetone or other solvents.
-The quick lime added in cocaine production can leave a chemical residue that smells like freshly cut limes.
+The quick lime added to cocaine production can leave a chemical residue that smells like freshly cut limes.